 1. Complete 150 semester hours of college-level education in accounting.

-Candidates for CPA licensure in Arizona must have completed at least 150 semester hours of college-level education with a bachelor’s degree of higher.
+Candidates for CPA licensure in Arizona must have completed at least 150 semester hours of college-level education with a bachelor’s degree or higher.
 Acceptable coursework must include at least 36 semester hours of accounting courses (with at least 30 of these hours in upper-division courses) and 30 semester hours of coursework in business and accounting-related subjects such as:

 • Business administration